 The Basic Peace Officer Course is eligible for the Texas Public Education Grant (EG), VA, and Hazelwood (Texas Vets) assistance for qualified applicants.
 Applicants interested in acceptance into the Law Enforcement Academy must contact the LEA office in advance to obtain entrance requirements.
-Among other requirements, LEA applicants must pass a criminal background check, physical exam, psychological exam, drug screen and physical agility test prior to acceptance.
+Among other requirements, LEA applicants must pass a criminal background check, physical exam, psychological exam, and drug screen prior to acceptance.